 With respect to the incomplete and unexplained aspects of the FCC's Nov.
-10 and subject to change and.
+10Order, the Petitioners are placed in an untenable position - although carriers are required to implement LNP if there is a request, the implementation requirements are incomplete and subject to change and.
 Further, with respect to intermodal LNP, the implementation requirements (a) have not been properly established or logically explained; (b) are based on assumptions that are inconsistent with the experience and operations of the Petitioners; and/or (c) are inconsistent with the facts and existing regulations.
 Accordingly, these shortcomings make the fulfillment of intermodal LNP infeasible and unduly economically burdensome under uncertain terms.
 The Petitioners continue to have concerns about the routing and completion of calls to intermodal ported numbers, the resulting confusion on the part of customers about how to complete calls and the charges for such calls, and the ensuing customer dissatisfaction with the Petitioners, as well as with federal and state regulators, created by this state of uncertainty.
 Any attempt to implement LNP under these circumstances would result in the imposition of undue economic burdens on the Petitioners and their customers - a result not consistent with the pubic interest.